apache/druid/docs/ingestion/native-batch.md

 S3 location prefixes, which will attempt to list the contents and ingest all objects contained in the locations.
-The S3 input source is splittable and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read a single object.
+The S3 input source is splittable and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read one or multiple objects.

 Sample specs: